FAQ's - Divorce Attorney San Antonio TX Answers

 I wasn’t married in Texas.
 Can I get divorced here?

 Yes.
-A divorce can be filed in the county where either spouse has resided for 90 days before filing if both spouses have been domiciled in Texas for the past 6 months; or if only one spouse is domiciled in Texas, then either where the filing spouse has lived for the 90 days before filing suit or where the responding spouse resides.
-A spouse is considered to be domiciled in Texas when the spouse lives in Texas with the intention of making it a fixed and permanent home.
+A divorce can be filed in the county where either spouse has resided for 90 days before filing if both spouses have been domiciled in Texas for the past 6 months; or if only one spouse is domiciled in Texas, then either where the filing spouse has lived for the 90 days before filing suit or where the responding spouse resides, if the responding spouse is the party that is domiciled in Texas.
+A spouse is considered domiciled in Texas when he/she lives in Texas with the intention of making it a fixed and permanent home.

 Back to Top